Bioconductor/BBS/Doc/Set-up-central-node-on-Jetstream2-HOWTO.md

 - Flavor: `m3.medium` (8 CPUs, RAM 30GB, Root Disk 60GB).
 Note that this is
   probably a little bit oversized for the job (the light central node is not actually building or checking packages).
 Next time maybe try the `m3.quad` flavor (4 CPUs, RAM 15GB, Root Disk 20GB).
+However note that by default the size of the Root Disk is only 20GB on the `m3.quad` flavor, which might not be enough, so increase it to 40GB if possible.

 - Choose an SSH public key: choose yours or upload it if you've not done it yet.